 Use the B-set: Both Pain SIte electrodes may be placed in a vertical arrangement on the hamstring.
 The first electrode should be placed directly over the location where the pain first presents itself.
 The second electrode should be placed approximately 1.0 inch away from the first electrode and should cover the location where any additional pain presents itself.
-This placement will allow the therapeutic signals to capture the entire region beneath as well as between the electrodes will cause it to be held in tension in the volume of tissue beneath both round electrodes.
-Therefore take care to increase the intensity slowly and carefully.
+This placement will allow the therapeutic signals to capture the entire region beneath as well as between the electrodes.